 Ready?
 Let's begin.

-For example, in the installation instructions for Linux, there's a part in the documentation that says:
+For example, in the installation instructions for Linux, there's a part in the online documentation that says:

-All communications between the JSCAPE MFT Server Manager and the server itself are carried out via SSL.
-Consequently, administrative passwords are encrypted during transmission.
+All communications between the JSCAPE MFT Server Web-based Administrative user interface and the server itself may be carried out via HTTPS, which in turn may be protected with TLS.
+Consequently, when HTTPS is used, administrative passwords are encrypted during transmission.

 A fresh installation of JSCAPE MFT Server does not come with any custom accounts and passwords.

-The exact error message displayed as a result of a failed login attempt on JSCAPE MFT Server normally depends on the file transfer client used.
-Here's what you'll get on AnyClient whether you enter a wrong username, a wrong password, or both.
+The error message displayed as a result of a failed login attempt on MFT Server's web user interface (whether the user enters a wrong username, a wrong password, or both) looks like this:

 This kind of vague information isn't going to be very helpful to a hacker as he wouldn't know whether he was able to guess at least one login detail (username or password) or not.